-This picturesque location, made famous by scenes from Godfather II, is rich in natural beauty and fascinating spots, including the beautiful Alcantara Gorges.
+Marty Luxury B&B is an awesome place where to stay if you want to visit this picturesque location.
+Made famous by scenes from Godfather II, it's rich in natural beauty and fascinating spots, including the beautiful Alcantara Gorges.
 You will find more information about opening hours and ticket availability by visiting the official website.
 Click on the button to find out more.

 The death of Apollonia at the Castello degli Schiavi